nuroflux™

 This prompted a group of engineers to team up with clinicians and commercialisation experts to define, discover and deliver.

 After speaking with a range of clinicians, it turns out there could be broad utility for our multi-modal wearable.
-Among the range of opportunities, there is interest in monitoring patients with conditions such as delirium where hypoperfusion is suspected to play a role.
-Indeed, the inverse has also been of great interest, with the cognitive benefits of improved brain perfusion well-documented.
-It is likely that nuroflux will find additional utility beyond medical applications.
+Among the range of opportunities, there is interest in monitoring patients with conditions such as delirium and traumatic brain injury where hypoperfusion is suspected to play a role.
+The inverse has also been of great interest, with the cognitive benefits of improved brain blood flow well-documented.
+It is likely that nuroflux™ will find additional utility beyond medical applications.